Frequently Asked Questions

 The Transfer Advising web site will provide information about transferring credits from another school.

 The Immunization form provides confidential immunization and brief health history on all students at JMU.
-All students are required to submit an immunization form to the University Health Center.
+All students are required to submit an immunization form (available in 10 different languages) to the University Health Center.
 Without it you will be unable to attend classes.

 Please be sure to have your form completed.
 If you are unable to receive all the immunizations, you will be required to get them.
 Many of the immunizations are available at the University Health Center, however their are fees associated.
 For more information, check out the University Health Center web site.